dmertins/video-catalog-admin/README.md

 - _Category_: represents the category of each video.

 ## Architecture overview
-The project structure follows a 3-layer pattern:
+The project structure follows a 3-layered pattern, where the _domain_ layer is on the highest level, and each layer knows only the layers above it:
-- domain
+- _domain_
-- application
+- _application_
-- infrastructure
+- _infrastructure_